 Where circuits, other than those newly installed, are to be metered to this Code of Practice and where the installed measurement transformers do not comply fully with clauses 5.1.1 & 5.1.2, then such measurement transformers may be used providing the requirements in clauses 4.3.1 and 5.1.3 are met.

 5.2 Testing Facilities

-Separate testing facilities shall be provided for the main Meters and for the check Meters of each circuit, which enables such Meters to be routinely tested and/or changed safely with the circuit energised.
+Separate test terminal blocks or equivalent facilities shall be provided for the main Meters and for the check Meters of each circuit.
 The test facilities shall be nearby the Meters involved.